 Someone had the bright idea of substituting tin cans instead of shoes.
-The cans were cheap replacements and no one cared if they drove away.
+The cans were cheap replacements, and no one cared if they drove away.
 Unfortunately, the bride and groom noticed the nicks caused by the flying cans and so a solution was suggested.
 The solution was to tie the tin cans to the car’s rear bumper so they wouldn’t be used as projectiles.
 To explain the presence of the cans, a just married sign was affixed to the trunk lid.
 This tradition is currently enjoying a slight resurgence.

 Cutting the Wedding Cake